 As a volunteer assistant coach in 2005, Hansen helped coach the Golden Gophers to a third-place showing at the Big Ten Championships, which was the team's highest finish at the conference championships since 2002.
 As a student assistant coach in 2004, she helped lead Minnesota to record-breaking performances, including the program's best team score, a 197.700, and the best uneven bars and balance beam scores in team history.

 As a gymnast, Hansen competed as a Golden Gopher from 2000-2003.
 In 2003, she finished fifth in the vault at the NCAA Regional Championships with a career-best score of 9.850.
 At the completion of her career, she ranked third on Minnesota's all-time top performers list on the balance beam (9.925), was tied for seventh on the floor exercise list (9.925), and was tied for ninth all-time on the vault (9.850).

 Hansen, a native of Ripon, Wis., served as a team captain in her senior season with the Maroon and Gold.
 She was a four-year letterwinner and a three-time Academic All-Big Ten honoree.
 She completed her bachelor's degree in kinesiology in at the University of Minnesota in May of 2004.

-Hansen and her husband Justin reside in Rosemount, Minn.
+Hansen, her husband Justin and two sons reside in Rosemount, Minn.